 The name Bernstein is synonymous with the music of the cinema.
 Even if you aren’t familiar with it, you will undoubtedly recognise some of the iconic scores penned by Elmer Bernstein, from The Magnificent Seven and The Great Escape to Airplane! and Ghostbusters.

 But Elmer wasn’t the only member of the Bernstein family to appear on the credits for the latter of those two memorable movies.
 By that time his son Peter Bernstein had joined him in the business, working alongside his father as an orchestrator.
 Peter went on to carve his own path as a composer, working with George Lucas' Lucasfilm on The Ewok Adventure before composing for a number of hit US television series including 21 Jump Street, Weird Science and Chicago Hope.

-On Saturday 21 September, Peter Bernstein joins us here at Southbank Centre to conduct the BBC Concert Orchestra as they provide a live orchestral accompaniment to a screening of The Great Escape.
-Before he joins us for this premiere performance of one of his father’s most well-loved film soundtracks, we caught up with him to discuss his life in music and what makes a great film score.
+In September 2019, Peter Bernstein joins us here at Southbank Centre to conduct the BBC Concert Orchestra as they provided live orchestral accompaniment to a screening of The Great Escape.
+Before he joined us for this premiere performance of one of his father’s most well-loved film soundtracks, we caught up with him to discuss his life in music and what makes a great film score.